Ayurveda Detox Tea

 4. Simmer, covered, for 10-15 min.

-5. Strain and sip warm throughout the day.
+5. Strain with a fine-mesh tea strainer and sip warm throughout the day.

-Pro Tip: Brew in the morning and keep in a thermos for all-day sipping!
+Pro Tip: Brew in the morning and keep it warm for all-day sipping—an insulated bottle makes it effortless.

 Vata-Balancing Detox Tea Recipe